 Description of Test:

-The MyAML® is a CLIA validated assay which identifies clinically actionable, pathogenic, and potentially pathogenic mutations in 194 genes associated with AML.
-Using the latest version in Next-Generation Sequencing (NGS) chemistry, MyAML® identifies all somatic mutations, large and small insertions/ deletions and translocations under NCCN/ELN guidelines, as well as novel somatic variants that may have prognostic significance for AML.
+MyAML® is a CLIA validated next-generation sequencing assay which identifies clinically actionable, pathogenic, and potentially pathogenic mutations in 194 genes associated with acute myeloid leukemia (AML).
+This comprehensive gene panel identifies all somatic mutations, insertions/deletions, inversions and translocations under NCCN and ELN guidelines, as well as novel somatic variants that may have prognostic significance for AML.
 Using a proprietary design, the MyAML assay can detect somatic mutations that are present at as low as 1% allelic frequency and has a validated and reproducible limit of detection at 5% allelic frequency.

 Structural Rearrangements Under NCCN/ELN Guidelines